sudara/stitches/README.md

 * Unlocking multiple audio nodes on an interaction so you can play through multiple tracks

-* Abstracts out and normalizes HTML5 audio events so that they actually work cross-browser (For example, [onended in iOS has been broken for years](https://bugs.webkit.org/show_bug.cgi?id=173332)).
+* Abstracts out and normalizes HTML5 audio events so that they actually work cross-browser (For example, [onended in iOS was broken for years](https://bugs.webkit.org/show_bug.cgi?id=173332)).

 * Comes with defaults that enable gapless playback, with an ability to tune.

 ## Installation

-`yarn install stitches6`
+`yarn install stitches`

 ## Usage